Activated carbon (AC) also called activated charcoal is one of the most popular filtration media for home aquariums.

 There’s actually no right answer.
-You can decide for yourself whether you should use activated carbon as a constant filter media.
+You can decide for yourself whether you should use AC as a constant filter media.

 If you feel that your aquarium is healthy and clean, then you can keep it for special circumstances.
-For example, if you’ve just finished treatment for your fish, activated carbon can be used to absorb the excess medication.
+For example, if you’ve just finished treatment for your fish, AC can be used to absorb the excess medication.

-As long as you have proper filter media and change your aquarium water, it’s okay not to use activated carbon all the time.
+As long as you have proper filter media and change your aquarium water, it’s okay not to use AC all the time.

 Are There Any Negatives?